0xrinegade/fasmbook/CONTRIBUTING.md

 ## Conclusion

-We hope this small instructions will help you to get familiar  with KolibriOS contribution rules and inspire you to participate in the work of this project.
+We hope this small instructions will help you to get familiar with KolibriOS contribution rules and inspire you to participate in the life of our project.